Gruftikus/tes4ll/README.txt

               Bugfix

 Version 5.10 (24 Nov 2015):
               Fallout New Vegas Support
               (required a lot of changes which are listed in more detail on Github)

+Version 5.11 (06 Dec 2015):
+              Reading of geometry by lodsettings and WRLD record

 Literature